mrchrisster/MiSTer_SAM/README.md

 - **Exclusion Lists** - You can exclude any amount of games in the ini that you don't want to have displayed.

-- **Auto Folder Detection** - No matter if your games are on SD or USV, SAM will find your default game folders.
+- **Auto Folder Detection** - No matter if your games are on SD or USB, SAM will find your default game folders.

-- **Curated Blacklists** - The SAM Team is currently recording every game's attract mode to short video so we can detect if a game is worthy to be shown or should be blacklisted (like a lot of Mahjong and other games with a static screen)
+- **Curated Blacklists** - The SAM Team is currently recording every game's attract mode to short videos that we capture through HDMi so we can detect if a game is worthy to be shown or should be blacklisted (like Disc 2 for MegaCD, load error FDS games or games with a static screen)

 ## Reset to Defaults
 This process can be used if you want to return MiSTer SAM to default settings or ensure you have the latest files.